A book review published at the time of initial publication...

 description of the types of geofoam products available, constituent materials, and manufacturing processes.
 The chapter is

-thermal insulation applications, extruded polystyrene (XPS) products are preferred in some countries and the chapter
+insulation applications, extruded polystyrene (XPS) products are preferred in some countries and the chapter discusses these

-discusses these products as well.
-Chapter 4 describes the material properties of different geofoam products in the context of
+products as well.
+Chapter 4 describes the material properties of different geofoam products in the context of geotechnical

-geotechnical engineering applications.
+engineering applications.
 Chapter 5 presents a history of geofoam applications.
-Many of the applications can be
+Many of the applications can be viewed as

-viewed as emerging technologies including the use of geofoam as a vertical compressible inclusion to reduce lateral earth
+emerging technologies including the use of geofoam as a vertical compressible inclusion to reduce lateral earth pressures against

-Professor Horvath is required reading for any design professional, manufacturer or researcher who is interested in the use of
+Horvath is required reading for any design professional, manufacturer or researcher who is interested in the use of geofoams as a

 By Prof. Richard.
 J. Bathurst, Ph.D., P.Eng.